Alokkush/property-expert/README.md

 2. Log in to the application
 3. Click "Add Property" to create your own listings

+### Removing Demo Data

+If you need to remove demo data to see real user data in the admin dashboard:

+1. Open `delete-demo-data.html` in your web browser
+2. Click the "Delete Demo Data" button
+3. Wait for the process to complete
+4. Refresh the admin dashboard to see updated data

+This is particularly useful when:
+- Admin dashboard shows demo properties instead of real user data
+- You want to start with a clean database
+- Testing with real user accounts

 ## 🖼 Demo Image URLs

 You can use these sample image URLs when adding properties: